Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Very good.

-Undress Unknown.
+Undress unknown.

-Oh, no, it's the nightmare again.
+Oh, no, it's a nightmare again.

-I'm Undress and I'm Unknown.
+I'm undress and I'm unknown.

 My worst fears are coming real.

-it's Kirsten E.
+Kirsten E.

 I wonder if they're related to Eric E.